aahamlin/aahamlin.github.io/_posts/2020-02-11-my-new-blog-site.md

 The whole idea of "branding" myself, in terms of software product development is built on the premise that I have some ground-breaking new theory or exceptional capability that before me did not exist.
 I am uncomfortable with, and probably lack, the predilection for, the narcissism required for such a proclamation.
 Though I certainly have my own unique perspective on the world and, specifically, what makes for great software development practices and team cultures; these are generally responsive to the situations I am confronting on a particular day.

 When considering how to refresh this site, I asked myself, do I really have anything unique to add to the world of blogs and books and articles?
 And my answer is, eh, not really.
+I'll just be regurgitating other peoples words rather than adding any true value.

 If I am not going to try to impress the software development world with my technical and leadership acumen, then what the heck is the point?
 Is there any reason to write a blog at all?
 What do I feel comfortable writing about publicly?
 Well, I love to read, collect & listen to music, write and record music on Gentoo Linux.
 And having a place to organize my notes about all these topics will be useful... for myself, and maybe for you too.